Unconditional Dismissal for Light Fire on Total Fire Ban Day

 Our objective in preparing our client’s case was to establish what had not been put before the previous Magistrate or what had been explained and to attempt to remedy the client’s predicament, obtaining the best outcome possible for him.
 Our client provided several strong character references that spoke of his long and distinguished career in academia.
 But more importantly, he also had strong ties and commitment to his local community by reason of his involvement in local football and cricket clubs.

-Shaun Pascoe represented the client at the Ringwood Magistrates’ Court on the charge of Light Fire on Total Fire Ban Day.
-For this case, Shaun was able to secure the client an unconditional dismissal for Light Fire on Total Fire Ban Day although he initially endeavoured to have the charge withdrawn on the basis that it was not in the public interest.
+We represented the client at the Ringwood Magistrates’ Court on the charge of Light Fire on Total Fire Ban Day.
+For this case, we were able to secure the client an unconditional dismissal for Light Fire on Total Fire Ban Day although we initially endeavoured to have the charge withdrawn on the basis that it was not in the public interest.

 The case proceeded as a plea of guilty and, in addition to the strong plea material (character testimonials) evidencing the client’s exemplary character, photos were tendered to the court which illustrated the scale of the fire the client lit.
 This was particularly important as it demonstrated that our client – although having lit a fire on a total fire ban day – had taken significant steps to mitigate the risk of the fire spreading beyond the confines of where it had been established.

 After a plea in mitigation, the court was satisfied that it was appropriate to simply find the offence proven, but to take no action (known as an unconditional dismissal).
 This means that the magistrate formally found the offence proven but did not impose any punishment for the offence.
 Further, the order was made without conviction.